jpaulm/javafbp-websockets/README.md

 You can click on `Send` multiple times, before clicking on `Stop WS`.

 Some information will be logged on the console - this uses the `SLF4J` tool (http://www.slf4j.org/).
 If you want to change the logging level, change the `defaultLogLevel` value in `src\main\resources\simplelogger.properties` .

+For some information on how to construct your server program, see the last section of this web page.

 Closing down your test